Converg3nce/matic-docs/docs/develop/wallets/getting-started.md

 * [**Torus**](https://toruswallet.io/): Torus is a user-friendly, secure, and non-custodial key management system for DApps.
 We're focused on providing mainstream users a gateway to the decentralized ecosystem.
 [For more...](torus)

 * [**Wallet Connect**](https://walletconnect.org/): WalletConnect is an open protocol to communicate securely between Wallets and Dapps (Web3 Apps).
 The protocol establishes a remote connection between two apps and/or devices using a Bridge server to relay payloads.
 These payloads are symmetrically encrypted through a shared key between the two peers.
 [For more...](walletconnect)

+* [**imToken**](https://token.im/): #imToken #6666 We are providing Matic token's information on imToken.
+After completion, you can see the logo and full information inside imToken's Token Manager.

 ### High-level steps: